jhoerr/azfun-fsharp/README.md

 npm i -g azure-functions-core-tools@core --unsafe-perm true
 ```

 ## Running the code

 1. Clone this repo.
 2. Open the folder in Visual Studio Code.
-3. From the command palette (cmd+shift+p or ctrl+shift+p) exec `restore` to restore NuGet packages.
-4. From the command palette exec `build`, then `run`.
+3. From the command palette exec `build`, then `run`.
 You should see the terminal light up as the Azure Functions runtime starts.

 ## Functions